Anmol-Srivastava/voter-suppression-analysis/README.md

 ## Team

-The following team of graduate students in the UW Master's in Data Science (MSDS) program:
+This project was developed by the following team of graduate students in the UW Master's in Data Science (MSDS) program:

 - [Andres De La Fuente](https://github.com/Oponn-1)
 - [Anmol Srivastava](https://github.com/Anmol-Srivastava)